 Breastfeeding and Bottle Feeding

-Breastfeeding mothers will be happy to know that Florida State Law protects you by giving you the right to “breastfeed… in any location, public or private… irrespective of whether the nipple… is uncovered”.
+Breastfeeding mothers will be happy to know that Florida State Law currently protects you by giving you the right to “breastfeed… in any location, public or private… irrespective of whether the nipple… is uncovered”.
 You may choose to sit on a bench on Main Street to nourish your child or enjoy a more comfortable experience in any of the park’s air-conditioned Baby Care Centers.
 These offer private nursing rooms complete with rocking chairs.

 Baby Care Centers are also great to keep your other smaller children busy while you take care of your baby.
 They have quiet entertainment rooms with activity tables and a TV playing Disney movies.
 All of the Centers have a water cooler, making it easy for you to fill your personal water bottles with zero-waste (and free of charge!).
 Find out where else to find free, filtered water in our Complete Guide to Zero-Waste Eating and Drinking at the Walt Disney World Resort.